Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K86. [[STRAHD]]'S TOMB

 A heavy portcullis stands closed in the archway leading to this tomb.
 Lifting it requires a successful DC 25 Strength check.
+____

-Black marble steps descend to a dark tomb that has a vaulted ceiling thirty feet overhead.
+"Black marble steps descend to a dark tomb that has a vaulted ceiling thirty feet overhead.
 The essence of evil permeates the very air.
 The smell of freshly turned earth is here.
 Settled into the dirt on the floor is a shining black coffin of finely waxed wood.
 The coffin's fittings are of brilliant brass, and the lid is closed.
 South of the coffin are three gloomy alcoves.
-An iron lever protrudes from the north wall, east of the tomb's entrance.
+An iron lever protrudes from the north wall, east of the tomb's entrance."
+____

-Raising the lever lifts the Portcullis at the top of the ,stairs Pullipgitdownlowersthepor.tcU' llis.
+Raising the lever lifts the Portcullis at the top of the ,stairs Pulling it down lowers the portcullis.

-Lying-an4er the ea;t\l:n�;r the east wall of the· tomb:are three vampire spawn°br1deitdressed in SQiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
+Lying under the earth near the east wall of the· tomb:are three vampire spawn°br1deitdressed in SQiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
 They rise to attack anyone who ap­ proaches [[Strahd]]'s coffin.

 A detect magic spell reveals that the western and east­ ern alcoves radiate strong auras of conjuration magic.
 The central alcove is nonmagical.